Darkflib/WWFF-ADRs/index.md

 We have our own configuration management and flagging system, which allows us to manage application settings and feature flags dynamically.

 ### 0005 - Application Structure
-This ADR defines the overall structure of the application, including the organization of code, modules, and packages.
+This ADR defines the standard structure for our Python applications, emphasizing a layered architecture with clear separation of concerns.
+It outlines the organization of code into distinct layers (API, Service, Domain Model, Data Access, and Utility) and provides specific implementations for both Flask and FastAPI frameworks.

-It recommends following a modular architecture to promote separation of concerns and maintainability.
-The ADR also suggests using a layered architecture to separate different concerns such as presentation, business logic, and data access.
+The ADR incorporates principles from the 12-Factor App methodology, adapted specifically for Python applications.
+It addresses directory structure, package organization, and framework-specific patterns like Flask blueprints and FastAPI routers.
+By following this structure, we ensure maintainability, testability, and scalability of our applications.

 ### 0006 - Application Lifecycle
-This ADR outlines the application lifecycle, including development, testing, deployment, and maintenance phases.
-It emphasizes the importance of continuous integration and continuous deployment (CI/CD) practices to automate the application lifecycle.
-The ADR recommends using tools like GitHub Actions and Docker build/Google Cloud Build for automating the build and deployment processes.
+This ADR defines the complete lifecycle of our Python applications from initialization to retirement.
+It establishes standards and processes for each stage of an application's life:

+1. **Initialization**: Standard project templates and setup procedures
+2. **Development**: Environment setup, workflow, and coding standards
+3. **Testing**: Multi-layered testing strategy with unit, integration, and E2E tests
+4. **Building**: Containerized build process with CI/CD integration
+5. **Deployment**: Environment definitions and controlled deployment processes
+6. **Operation**: Health checks, monitoring, and observability standards
+7. **Maintenance**: Regular updates, security patches, and technical debt reduction
+8. **Scaling**: Strategies for handling increased load
+9. **Retirement**: Orderly decommissioning process

+The ADR ensures consistency across projects, improves developer productivity, and maintains application quality throughout its lifetime.

 ### 0007 - Application Deployment
 This ADR discusses the deployment strategy for the application, including the use of containerization and orchestration.